cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

     diskutil list

 and observer the output again.
-Another devce will register and you will see something like
+Another device will register and you will see something like

     /dev/disk2 (external, physical):